keylime/keylime/README.md

 Should you not have the Keylime repository on your local machine, you can use the `-k` flag which will download the software.
 In this case, all you need is the `installer.sh` script locally.

-Note that CFSSL is required if you want to support revocation.
-As noted above, do not use the TPM emulator option `-s` in production systems.

 #### Installer Distribution coverage